 Basically, workers’ compensation eligibility is determined or recognized by your status as an employee (as opposed to a contractor, for example); whether the injury, sickness or illness was work-related; and other factors, such as the type of work you do.
 It might happen that certain domestic workers may not be eligible.
-Consult employment lawyer in Toronto Stacey Ball for further assistance in this regards.
+Consult workers compensation attorney phoenix for further assistance in this regards.

 Let’s say, anyone working with a company as an independent contractor is not actually an employee and thus he/she is not covered by their workers’ comp insurance policy.
 Also, the injury or illness may have been occurred outside the workplace or as a result of “horseplay” and not one’s official work duties.
 It’s important to understand the workers’ compensation eligibility requirements in your place before filing a claim.